Caveat: Teachable

 What I’m listening to right now.

-Bentley Rhythm Ace, "Bentley's Gonna Sort You Out."
-The car in the video (below right) is very similar my dad's (and formerly grandfather's) old 1913 Ford Model T. I loved that car and I hated when he sold it.
-But I love the '28 Ford Model A more – and he still hasn't sold that (below left, from circa 1970 – with me, my sister, and mom).
+I loved that car and I hated when my dad sold it.
+But I love the ’28 Ford Model A more – and he still hasn’t sold that (below left, from circa 1970 – with me, my sister, and mom).

 Caveat: Death Map

 This thing I found online is very strange.
 It’s a map of the US, with each traffic-related death pinpointed.
-It’s like a density map of the country, zoomable to individuals – but it’s only dead people, and for a specfiic reason.
+It’s like a density map of the country, zoomable to individuals – but it’s only dead people, and for a specific reason.
 You can see the patterns of highways and cities in all the dots.

-You can find its host, here.
+You can find its host, here [Also lost].

 Caveat: minus

-[broken link!
-FIXME] Untitled 1_html_m36760a09I guess winter has arrived – it's almost noon and the official temperature is below freezing.
-I'm not sure I'm totally happy with the quality of the heating in my apartment… I'm going have to mess with the thermostat.
+pictureI guess winter has arrived – it’s almost noon and the official temperature is below freezing.
+I’m not sure I’m totally happy with the quality of the heating in my apartment… I’m going have to mess with the thermostat.

 I like winter, and like cold weather, but I don’t necessarily like the feeling that I can’t get warm.
 I think part of it is that still not entirely gone flu-like thing I was struggling with.